Neurofibromatosis-1 (NF1) is an inherited disorder in which nerve tissue tumors (neurofibromas) form in the:

 - Tumors of the face, skin, and other exposed areas

-You have a family history of neurofibromatosis and are planning to have children, or you would like to have your child examined.
+- You have a family history of NF and are planning to have children, or you would like to have your child examined.

-Genetic counseling is recommended for anyone with a family history of neurofibromatosis.
+Genetic counseling is recommended for anyone with a family history of NF.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.